 If you are in debt or love geeking out with your money, we HIGHLY recommend You Need a Budget (YNAB).
 Unlike Mint, this budgeting tool requires you to be proactive with your money.
 It requires you to assign a job to your dollars, ahead of time.
 And if you stick with it, your life with be forever changed.
 You’ll gain control of your money, and once you do, you’ll chase that feeling for the rest of your life.
 But you must be ready to COMMIT.
 This tool is relatively easy to use, but it can be a bit daunting if you aren’t used to deep diving into your finances.
 I didn’t immediately take to YNAB, because I wasn’t ready to have such an intimate relationship with my bad habits.
 I needed to ease in.
 But we were also in the fortunate position of being debt-free.
 We weren’t quite in emergency mode.
 If you are, this tool is for you, whether you are ready or not.
 Do it.
 YNAB is not some faceless corporation, they are run by good people.
 Jesse Mecham originally built the tool for him and his wife to track their money.
 He ended up turning that tool into the business it is today, and you have to love a good entrepreneur story.
 We also recommend his book, which walks you through the 4 simple rules to redefine your relationship with money.

 Recently updated, YMOYL is widely considered the original FIRE literature, this book has been inspiring future FIRE practitioners to consider the correlation between the time value of their money.
+Lucky for you, she’s updated the book in 2019.
 Also, Vicki Robin is an absolute legend.

 We wish this book had been written when we started our journey.
 Jonathan and Brad were a weekly source of inspiration and information that kept us going in the early days when we were packing our bags and slashing budgets.
 Fast forward a few years, and these guys have become authors, orators, community leaders and philanthropists.
 We highly recommend their podcast as well, and appreciate the blueprint they’ve laid out in this book for those getting their start.